-Novgorod region overview
+Novgorod oblast overview

-Novgorod region population is about 626,000 (2012); land area - 54,501 sq. km.
+The population of Novgorod oblast is about 616,000 (2015), the area - 54,501 sq. km.

 Novgorod region history